Paradoxxs/Gitbook/osint/Sources/Domains.md

 **Reverse Whois**

-It possible to perform reverse lookup on the registrant name that was used.
+It possible to perform reverse lookup on the registrant name or email that was used.

 [ViewDNS reverse WhoIs](https://viewdns.info/reversewhois)